monkut/lambda-bucketsite-wrapper/README.md

 # lambda bucketsite wrapper

 Yes, s3 buckets provide _STATIC SITE_ operations easily enough.... if you want a public site.
-If you want to _protect_ a static site and provide login to a limited number of people things get a bit more difficult.1
+If you want to _protect_ a static site and provide login to a limited number of people things get a bit more difficult.

 This project allows you to serve your _STATIC SITE_ from a bucket through an API Gateway.
-The integration of the APIGateway allows you to then integrate CUSTOM auth methods as desired.1
+The integration of the APIGateway allows you to then integrate CUSTOM auth methods as desired.

 > Admittedly CUSTOM auth is not necessarily easy to integrate, but it's a start.